 Not blatantly, but discreetly enough that the other person wouldn’t notice.

-This might seem silly.
+This idea might seem silly.

 After all, why should someone rubbing their face or leaning back in their chair change whether people reach a deal?